Where to Place Floor Lamps in a Living Room (Height, Size & Tips)

 - Accent Lighting: Used to highlight artwork, architectural features, or decorative elements.

 Floor lamps often play a crucial role in all three categories, offering flexible solutions to meet various lighting needs.
+For further information about home lighting in general, have a read of our home lighting guide.

 Room Size and Layout